Nebotičnik: Construction

 Construction of the Nebotičnik building, ordered by the Pension Institute, was controversial.
 Being the first building to surpass the Baroque silhouette of city's bell towers, some residents of Ljubljana feared it would spoil the skyline, and labelled the building a "freak".
 The building is located on the site of a medieval monastery, and while preparing its foundation, contractors came across a 13th-century well.
 A verse by Oton Župančič was inscribed in the foundation stone at the beginning of its construction in 1931.

+The geological survey for the construction of the building and geological supervision were carried out by Karel Hinterlechner.
 The statics were calculated by the engineer Stanko Dimnik, who was also the responsible engineer.
-The works were led by the master builder Ivan Bricelj, the director of the Ljubljana Construction Company.
+The strictest set of Japanese anti-seismic criteria was followed in the design of the building, therefore it is supported by 16 pilings each extending 18 m into the ground.
+This makes the Nebotičnik building one of the most earthquake-proof in Ljubljana.

 The building was constructed with reinforced concrete, and features many technological elements which were innovative at the time.
 It has central heating by automatic fuel oil burners, and water is supplied to the top seven floors by automatic pumps.
 The café has pressure ventilation, and hot water is supplied from the basement.
+The works were led by the master builder Ivan Bricelj, the director of the Ljubljana Construction Company.